 Unsure where to start your Texas history research?
 Check out our suggested reading list.

-Whether writing a book, working on a thesis, or investigating your genealogy — the Albert and Ethel Herzstein Library at the San Jacinto Museum of History is a good starting point for your Texas research.
+Whether writing a book, working on a thesis, or investigating your genealogy — the Albert and Ethel Herzstein Library at the San Jacinto Museum is a good starting point for your Texas research.